Bruno (bishop of Segni): Career in Roman curia

 In 1095, Pope Urban was invited by Countess Matilda of Tuscany to visit her domains.
 Urban held a council at Piacenza during the first week of March, and was gratified and encouraged by the reception he received from every quarter.
-He determined to carry his message of a crusade into France, his homeland.
+He was determined to carry his crusade into France, his homeland.
 Bruno had connections to Pope Urban II, and is found in the papal entourage at Tarascon near Avignon on 11 September 1095, at Avignon on 13 September, and at Cluny on 25 October.
 Bishop Bruno accompanied the pope to the Council of Clermont on 18 November 1095, where the First Crusade was inaugurated.
 After the council, Bruno accompanied the pope to Limoges from 23–31 December.
-On 31 December the pope consecrated the new basilica in the monastery of S. Martial, and Bishop Bruno was present.
+On 31 December, the pope consecrated the new basilica in the monastery of S. Martial, and Bishop Bruno was present.
 The papal party then proceeded to Charroux before going on to Poitiers on 22 January 1096.
 Bruno accompanied Urban II to Moyenmoutier, near Tours, where, on 3 March, he was invited to consecrate the capella infirmorum.
 They were at Tours from 3–25 March, where the pope held a synod; and then to Poitiers again from 29–31 March.
 Their last two destinations were Nîmes on 12 July, where Pope Urban held a synod, and Saint-Gilles on 20 July.
-In August 1096, the papal suite began its return to Italy, and was in Asti on 9 September; they reached Rome by Christmas.
+In August 1096, the papal suite began its return to Italy and was in Asti on 9 September; they reached Rome by Christmas.

 Pope Urban II died in Rome on 29 July 1099, and was succeeded on 13 August 1099 by Cardinal Rainerius da Bieda, who took the name Paschal II.